About the Canterbury Charity Hospital Trust

 Vision Statement

 The Trust will provide specialist health care services to as many people in Canterbury as possible who have health care needs that they cannot access through the public health system and cannot afford private health care.
+It will only address the unmet needs and not compete with either the public or private health care systems.

 The Trust will be funded by charitable giving from the Canterbury and wider communities, and will continue only as long as that support is adequate to sustain it.
 It will neither accept funding from government sources, nor supply clinical services for financial gain.